Kyoto-University-Speech-and-Audio/speech-to-dialog-act/README.md

 - `infer.py`
 - `infer_online.py`

-While training, log and checkpoint files are generated in these folders
+During training, log and checkpoint files are generated in these folders

 - `saved_models/<model_name>`: Each checkpoint is saved as `csp.<tag>.ckpt`.
 Load a pretrained model by specifying `<tag>`
 - `log/<model_name>`: Log folder for tensorboard.
 Launch tensorboard by running `tensorboard --logdir=log`